Home Pest Library Ants Odorous House Ants

 The coconut smell that makes them unmistakable

 Odorous house ant workers are 2.4 to 3.3 mm, dark brown to nearly black, and monomorphic, meaning every worker in the colony is roughly the same size.
 There is no mixed-size lineup and no two-tone coloration.
-The body is a single uniform dark color with no banding, no red segment, and no visible pale legs.
+The body is a single uniform dark color with no banding, no red segment, and no pale legs.

 The fastest field identification requires no tools at all.
 Crush a worker between your fingers.
 The rotten coconut smell, sometimes described as overripe banana, blue cheese, or fruity fermentation, confirms the species immediately.
 No other common ant in Collin County produces this odor.